awsdocs/aws-cloudhsm-user-guide/doc_source/pkcs11-library-install.md

 AWS CloudHSM provides an optional software library for PKCS \#11 that uses a [Redis cache](https://redis.io/)\.
 The cache stores key handles and attributes locally so you can access them without calling into your HSMs\.

 When you build the cache, you specify the crypto user \(CU\) that your [PKCS \#11 application uses to authenticate](pkcs11-pin.md)\.
 The cache is preloaded with the keys that the CU owns and shares\.
-It is automatically updated when your application uses functions in the PKCS \#11 library to make changes in the HSMs, such as creating or deleting keys or changing keys attributes\.
+It is automatically updated when your application uses functions in the PKCS \#11 library to make changes in the HSMs\.
+Examples include creating or deleting keys or changing keys attributes\.
 The cache is not aware of any other keys on the HSM\.

 Caching can improve the performance of your PKCS \#11 application, but it might not be the right choice for all applications\.
 Consider the following:
 + Redis caches all PKCS \#11 library operations that run on the host, but it's not aware of operations that are performed outside the library\.
 For example, if you use the [command line tools](command-line-tools.md) or the [software library for Java](java-library.md) to manage keys in your HSMs, those operations do not update the cache\.
 You can rebuild the cache to update it to the new state of the HSMs, but the cache is not synchronized with the HSMs automatically\.